 Applicants will be notified by mail of their acceptance and given information regarding registration.
-Upon acceptance, the student is expected to:
+Prior to registration for courses, the student is expected to:

 - 1. Submit a negative tuberculin test or chest x-ray report and proof of immunity to measles (rubeola), mumps, and rubella directly to the A&R/WHSS Office - 2.
-Complete English and math placement testing as required
+Complete English and math placement testing as required - 3.
+Attend a scheduled Student Orientation, Advising and Registration (S.O.A.R.) session